Mirzapur (TV series)

-The series was filmed mostly across Uttar Pradesh, primarily shot in Mirzapur, and many locations which include Jaunpur, Azamgarh, Ghazipur, Lucknow, Raebareli, Gorakhpur, and Varanasi.
+The series was filmed mostly across Uttar Pradesh, primarily shot in Mirzapur, and other locations including Jaunpur, Azamgarh, Ghazipur, Lucknow, Raebareli, Gorakhpur, and Varanasi.
 Sanjay Kapoor served as the cinematographer, with Manan Mehta and Anshul Gupta edited the series.
 John Stewart Eduri composed the background score.

 The first season of Mirzapur was released on 16 November 2018.
 The series opened to positive response from audiences, while critics gave mixed reviews.
-The performances of the cast members, particularly Pankaj Tripathi's, received rave response.
-It eventually became the most popular web series in India, after Sacred Games.
+The performances of the cast members, particularly Pankaj Tripathi and Ali Fazal received rave response.
+It eventually became the most popular streaming series in India, after Sacred Games.
 The second season of Mirzapur was released on 23 October 2020.
-The third season of the show will be expected in 2023 as its cast is on its way.
+The third season of the show was released on 5 July 2024.
+The first two seasons were received positively, however the third season received mixed reactions from the audience.

+A film adaptation of the series has been announced and is slated for theatrical release by Amazon MGM Studios via the Metro-Goldwyn-Mayer label in 2026.
+Movie is in Production Since September 2025.

 Premise

-The iron-fisted Akhandanand Tripathi is a millionaire carpet exporter and the mafia don of Mirzapur.
-His son, Munna, is an unworthy, power-hungry heir who will stop at nothing to inherit his father's legacy.
-An incident at a wedding procession forces him to cross paths with Ramakant Pandit, an upstanding lawyer, and his sons, Guddu and Bablu.
+The iron-fisted Akhandanand Tripathi is a millionaire carpet exporter and the crime boss of Mirzapur.
+His son Munna is an unworthy, power-hungry heir who will stop at nothing to inherit his father's legacy.
+An incident at a wedding procession forces him to cross paths with Ramakant Pandit, an upstanding lawyer, and his sons Guddu and Bablu.
 It snowballs into a game of ambition, power and greed that threatens the fabric of this lawless city.